chris-belcher/electrum-personal-server/README.md

 They are different approaches with different tradeoffs.
-Electrum Personal Server is compatible with pruning, blocksonly and txindex=0, uses less CPU and RAM, is suitable for being used intermittently rather than needing to be always-on, and doesn't require an index of every bitcoin address ever used.
-The tradeoff is when recovering an old wallet, you must to import your wallet first and you may need to rescan, so it loses the "instant on" feature of Electrum wallet.
+Electrum Personal Server is compatible with pruning, blocksonly and txindex=0, uses less CPU and RAM, is suitable for being used intermittently rather than needing to be always-on, and doesn't require an index of every Bitcoin address ever used.
+The tradeoff is when recovering an old wallet, you must import your wallet first and you may need to rescan, so it loses the "instant on" feature of Electrum wallet.
 Other Electrum server implementations will be able to sync your wallet immediately even if you have historical transactions, and they can serve